Exploration and Incentivizing Participation in Randomized Trials: Heterogeneous agents

-\subsection{Heterogeneous agents}
+\section{Heterogeneous agents}

-Having defined our model for homogeneous agents, let us extend it to heterogeneous agents.
-A reader can also skip this section and proceed directly to \cref{sec:prelims,sec:single}.

-Heterogeneity works in two distinct ways: different agent types may have different outcome distributions for the same arm, and different subjective (and not directly observable) utilities for the same outcome.
-We model this as follows: \textbf{public types determine outcome distributions}, and \textbf{private types determine subjective utilities}.
-The intuition is that beliefs about objective outcomes are driven by the patient's objective medical history, which is typically well-documented and available to the clinical trial.
-On the other hand, patients' preferences over the objective outcomes can be highly subjective and irrational, \eg how does one evaluate the risk of medical complications.
-Therefore, these subjective preferences are not known to the mechanism, and need to be elicited.
+We now consider the general case of heterogeneous agents.
+Agent heterogeneity is two-fold: different agent types may have different outcome distributions for the same arm (according to the agents' beliefs), and different subjective utilities for the same outcome (which are not directly observable).
+We model this as follows: \textbf{public types determine outcome distributions} and the \textbf{private types determine subjective utilities}.
+The intuition is that beliefs about objective outcomes are driven by the patient's objective medical history, which is typically well-documented and available to the clinical trial, whereas patients' (dis)utilities over medical outcomes can be highly subjective.
+For online platforms, we posit that users' beliefs about their own objective outcomes are driven by their attributes that are visible to the platform (via user profiles, cookies, etc.), whereas the respective utilities (such as value-per-click) are subjective and unobservable.
+Each agent reports its private type upon arrival, and the mechanism must incentivize truthful reporting.